solidistic/chat-app/README.md

 # How to run with Docker
 Must have docker & docker-compose installed.
-First run

 docker-compose build

 docker-compose up